Walodja1987/xns/README.md

 - Returns the full name format (e.g., `alice.001` or just `vitalik` for bare names).
 - Returns an empty string if the address has no name.

-### Namespace Infos

-You can retrieve namespace details using [`getNamespaceInfo`][api-getNamespaceInfo].
-The details include:
-- Price per name
-- Creator address
-- Creation timestamp
-- Whether it's private or public

 ### Name Registration With Authorization

 XNS supports **authorized name registration** via [`registerNameWithAuthorization`][api-registerNameWithAuthorization], which allows a third party (sponsor) to pay the registration fee and gas costs while the recipient explicitly authorizes the registration via an EIP-712 signature.